sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/README.md

 <!-- END Role Tags -->

 ## Testing
-The `sap_vm_provision` roles is continuously tested for Red Hat OpenShift.
+Additionally the Ansible Role `sap_vm_provision` is continuously tested for Red Hat OpenShift.
 Goal is to ensure that this roles work on all supported OpenShift versions.
 All network related setup is tested with ipv4 only.

 <!-- BEGIN Further Information -->
 ## Further Information